 The seminar series provides a forum for faculty in the College of Public Health and Human Sciences and other researchers (national and international) to present and discuss current research topics in an environment conducive to stimulating research collaboration and fostering student learning.
 Faculty and students from the Division of Health Sciences and other colleges, research centers and institutions are encouraged to participate.

 The seminar series is co-sponsored by:

-Dean, College of Pharmacy, Oregon State University
+Professor, College of Social Work, Ohio State University

 To view seminars from past academic years see Research Seminar Video Archive.